EvanCesanek/Ouvrai/README.md

 **Replace the placeholder consent forms located at `config/consent/consent.(pdf|jpg)` with your own IRB-approved consent form!**

 - For VR studies, you must include a **.jpg image** of the consent form, due to current limitations on displaying pdf files in some VR web browsers.
-We recommend exporting a relatively low-quality JPG (<250 KB) that is readable but does not take long to load.
+We recommend exporting a lightweight, lower-quality JPG (<250 KB) that is readable but quick to load.

 ## Structure

 - _`ouvrai/lib/components/`_ contains the Ouvrai component library.
-These components are imported in _`src/index.js`_ to help manage the various processes of a well-functioning experiment.
+These components help manage the various processes of a well-functioning experiment.
 The `Experiment` component is the most important.
 You must create an instance of the Experiment component with `const exp = new Experiment({...})` as the first step in all experiments.
 The constructor takes a single argument, which is an object with a wide variety of configuration options.
 You should also specify any experiment settings that you would like to save with your data (e.g., stimulus visual features, durations, condition codes, etc.).
 See the template experiments for examples.
 - The _`src/`_ folder contains all the source code and other assets needed for an experiment.
-  - `src/index.js` is the main experiment code that you would edit for a new experiment.
+  - _`src/index.js`_ is the main experiment code that you would edit for a new experiment.
-  - `src/public/` is a static assets folder.
+  - _`src/public/`_ is a static assets folder.
 Any files in here are available for reference by filename in your experiment code.
-  - Assets that are not located in `src/public/` can be [imported as URLs](https://vitejs.dev/guide/assets.html).
+  - Assets that are not located in _`src/public/`_ can be [imported as URLs](https://vitejs.dev/guide/assets.html).

 ## Configuration

-Familiarize yourself with the various fields in the `study-config.js` file, which is required for each experiment.
-These fields control how a study appears to participants on Prolific or MTurk (Title, Requirements, Summary, Instructions) and how it behaves (Reward, Total Available Places, Completion Time, Allowlist/Blocklist, etc).
+Familiarize yourself with the various fields of _`study-config.js`_, which is a required file for each experiment.
+These fields control how your study appears to participants on Prolific or MTurk (Title, Requirements, Summary, Instructions) and how it behaves (Reward, Total Available Places, Completion Time, Allowlist/Blocklist, etc).

+On Prolific, study configuration can be double-checked and, if needed, modified using the web interface after you create a draft study.
+However, on MTurk, whatever is in _`study-config.js`_ when you call `ouvrai draft -m` or `ouvrai post -m` will be reflected in the HIT and cannot be modified further.